Why are Thailand and Cambodia clashing over Koh Kood island? – DW – 01/03/2025

 In the early 1900s, France ruled the area known as Indochina, comprised of several of its colonies that also included present-day Cambodia.
 In 1904, Indochina ceded Koh Kood to Thailand, which was then called Siam.
 The border was subsequently settled with the Franco-Siamese Treaty of 1907.

-By 1972, Indochina was defunct and Cambodia raised a claim saying their side of the maritime boundaries from the treaty included the southern part of the island.
-Thailand disagrees and says the whole of Koh Kood belongs to them.
+By 1972, Indochina was defunct and Cambodiaclaimed its side of the maritime boundaries from the treaty included the southern part of the island.
+Thailand disagrees and says the whole of Koh Kood belongs to it.

-Tita Sanglee, an independent analyst in Thailand, says Cambodia's definition of the boundaries within the treaty are controversial.
+Tita Sanglee, an independent analyst in Thailand, says Cambodia's definition of the boundaries within the treaty is controversial.

 "Cambodia's claim was rooted in a different interpretation of the said treaty.
 It should be noted the 1907 treaty, like other treaties of its time, intended to address land, not maritime, boundaries.
 This is why the Cambodian interpretation is controversial," she told DW.